MeowSpark/gooey/README.md

 ## File Formats

 ### Manifest Format
-TBD, but will be fully backward compatible with rbxpm's and should remain similar to Cargo's and Rotriever's Manifest.
+TBD, should remain similar to Cargo's, Rotriever's, and Wally's manifest.

+The main intent of this (package manager) is to combine & expand support, so compatability layers for using `Rotriever.toml` and `Wally.toml` files should be provided.

 ### Lockfile Format
 TBD, but will likely be a different structure.

 ## Registries
-TBD.
-Expect support with rbxpm's registry in some way.
+A new registry system that falls back to Wally is something to consider, but this is TBD.
+For now, this would use the existing Wally registry backend (& options to now use Git URLs/File Paths)

 ## License